That’s the number of monthly users on Snapchat. And, they send 400 million snaps every day!

 Gary Vaynerchuk leveraged his popularity on Twitter and Facebook to build his target audience on Snapchat.
 But, to engage with this community, he shares organic and native content that his audience won’t find anywhere else.

-1. During the New York Fashion Week, designers took to Snapchat to share sneak peak behind-the-scenes pictures and videos.
-The intimate moments were only available for a limited lifespan (due to the ephemeral nature of content on Snapchat).
+1. During the New York Fashion Week, designers took to Snapchat to share behind-the-scenes pictures and videos.
+The intimate moments were only available for a limited lifespan (due to the ephemeral nature of content on Snapchat) and made those able to witness the event feel as if they were taking part in the action.

 2. Everlane is a fashion brand that takes social media marketing and transparency seriously as part of their marketing strategy.